How to end control battles with your child.

 You ask again.
 And then a third time.

-You can feel your hackles start to rise.
+You can feel your frustration start to rise.
 Why does it have to be this difficult?

 Maybe your child ignores you.